Ontario Real Estate · Buyer Representation

 I will not push a transaction because a commission is available.
 If the downside is real, you will hear it.
 But when the deal is right (the structure sound, the terms defensible, the timing correct), I will press it without hesitation.
 My job is to make sure you know the difference, and that when you move, you move with everything positioned in your favour.

-Every clause read carefully, every likely issue mapped, every counterparty position considered before the call begins.
-Preparation is not just risk control.
-It is how leverage gets built.
-When the moment to press arrives, there is no hesitation, because the position was already constructed.
-The transaction closes on outcomes, not on whoever blinked last.
+Market context comes first.
+Then the file.
+Then the call.
+Every clause read carefully, every likely issue mapped, every position understood before the call begins, including how the other side is likely to see it.
+When the moment to move arrives there is no hesitation, because the work was already done.
+Transactions close on outcomes, not on improvisation.

 Written transaction note before you move.